the-minimalist-kitchen/memory/centralized/README.md

 ### Build directories

-If you do not work on SELinux enabled systems, feel free to skip this section.
+If your system does not use SELinux, feel free to skip this section.

 Create `postgres_data` and `redis_data` directories.